grahamblevins/laravel-assets/README.md

 Add an `assets.php` to your `app/config` directory.
 Specify environment configurations by adding an `assets.php` to each environment directory in your `app/config` directory.

-At least one `media` type is required as a key in the `styles` array.
-But there is no limit to the number of stylesheets.
+There is no limit to the number of stylesheets or external scriptd.
+At least one media type is required as a key in the `styles` array.

 ```php
 <?php